People

 Thesis: Understanding Everyday–Everywhere Chemicals and their Transformation Products via High-Resolution Mass Spectrometry of Environmentally-Relevant Matrices

-Currently: Visiting Assistant Professor of Chemistry at Earlham College
+Currently: Assistant Professor at Oberlin College

 Guy Symonds